 Why Should I Purchase PIP Insurance Coverage?

 If you live in Florida and own or operate a vehicle, you are required by state law to carry personal injury protection.
-That way, if you are hurt in an accident, your insurance carrier will pay (up to the policy limits) 80% of your medical expenses and 60% of your lost income and loss of earning capacity, plus certain expenses for services that you could not perform as part of daily living.
+That way, if you are hurt in an auto accident, your insurance carrier will pay (up to the policy limits) 80% of your medical expenses and 60% of your lost income and loss of earning capacity, plus certain expenses for services that you could not perform as part of daily living.

 Do I Have to Cooperate with My PIP Insurance Carrier?